Dental Crowns in Costa Rica – Types, Benefits, Costs

 Ranging from $800 to $1,700 and more depending on where you live and what materials are used – the stronger the material the more costly -, getting crowns or bridges can be rather taxing on your finances.
 By coming to us and our roster of highly experienced and educated dental professionals, you can get the treatment you need at a far more affordable rate than you would in either the U.S., U.K., or Europe.

-Things to Consider When Thinking of Getting Crowns and Bridges in Costa Rica
+Things to Consider When Thinking of Getting Dental Crowns in Costa Rica

 Aside from the habitual recommendations for dental hygiene and upkeep, crowns and bridges are treatments that may require more than one visit.
 When temporary crowns or bridges are placed in wait for the permanent piece to be finished, patients must take care not to eat either tough or sticky foods, as these may damage or remove the temporary prosthesis.

-Contact us to get more information about affordable Crowns and Bridges in Costa Rica today.
+Contact us to get more information about affordable Dental Crowns in Costa Rica today.